mooreporfavor/portfolio-website/src/content/projects/ai-cv-genie.md

 ### Problem

-Crafting tailored professional documents—whether a CV for a specific role, a bio for a conference, or a summary for a potential collaborator—is a high-effort, repetitive task.
-The challenge was to create a tool that could automate this customization, instantly generating a relevant, high-quality document by leveraging a master career history.
+Crafting tailored professional documents—whether a CV for a specific role, a bio for a conference, or a summary for a potential collaborator, is a high-effort, repetitive task.
+The challenge was to create a tool that could automate and optimize this customization, instantly generating a relevant, high-quality document by leveraging a master vault of my career history.

 ### Methodology

 I designed and built the "CV Genie," a private, AI-native tool integrated directly into my personal website.
 The project was approached with a bit of levity, framing the tool as a helpful assistant for a common professional chore.

-*   **Data Collection & Analysis:** The core knowledge base is a single, exhaustive `CVvault.md` file—a master "Single Source of Truth" containing every project, skill, and accomplishment.
-During the visioning phase, I used an "Insight-to-Impact Flywheel" framework to map user needs (mine, recruiters, collaborators) against technical feasibility, which led to prioritizing a "Simple Text Prompt" architecture for its immediate utility and low overhead.
+*   **Data Collection & Analysis:** The core knowledge base is a single, exhaustive `CV vault` file, a master "Single Source of Truth" containing every project, skill, and accomplishment.
+During the visioning phase, I used an "Insight-to-Impact Flywheel" framework to map user needs (mine, recruiters, collaborators) against technical feasibility, which led to prioritizing a "Simple Text Prompt" architecture for its immediate utility and low overhead, while also building out more advanced back-end "Pro" model, which is "hidden" to avoid API usage spikes from bots.
 *   **Modeling & Technique:** Developed a Python serverless function deployed on Vercel.
 This function serves as an API endpoint that receives a target context (like a job description or a conference theme) from a hidden front-end page.
-It then dynamically constructs a detailed prompt, combining the full text of the `CVvault.md` as context with the target description and a set of instructions.
+It then dynamically constructs a detailed prompt, combining the full text of the `CV vault` as context with the target description and a set of instructions.
 This is then sent to the Google Gemini Pro API to generate the tailored output.
 *   **Development & Strategy:** The front-end was built as a simple HTML form on a hidden Astro page.
 The development was significantly accelerated using Gemini Code Assist as a pair-programmer, particularly for generating client-side JavaScript for the API `fetch` call and debugging the Python serverless function's deployment environment on Vercel.

 ### Outcome